vamosbada/TIL/Concepts/git-essentials/README.md

 **Q1: What's the difference between fetch and pull?**
 > A: fetch only retrieves remote changes without touching local code. pull performs fetch + merge in one command, combining remote changes with local code.
 Use fetch for safe checking, pull for quick updates.

-**Q2: Does pull delete my code?**
-> A: No. Pull merges remote changes with local code.
-If conflicts occur, Git notifies you and you can resolve them manually.

-**Q3: When do conflicts occur?**
-> A: When the same part of the same file is modified differently by remote and local.
-Git cannot automatically merge and requires manual resolution.
+**Q2: How often should you commit?**
+> A: Each time a logical change is complete.
+Typically 5-10 commits per day is appropriate.
+Committing 3 days of work at once makes rollback difficult and contributions unclear.
+After experiencing this issue in the Zerothon project, I developed the habit of committing frequently in small units.

+**Q3: Is it okay to use git add .?**
+> A: Should be avoided.
+It can commit unnecessary files (.env, node_modules, etc.) or unrelated changes together.
+Safer to specify files or use git add -p for interactive selection.

 **Q4: What makes a good commit message?**
 > A: It should clearly state "what and why."
 Add types like `feat:`, `fix:` and write concisely.
 Avoid vague messages like "update" or "fix."

+**Q5: When should you push?**
+> A: At least once per day.
+Push after 2-3 related commits accumulate, or for team collaboration, push immediately after each commit.
+Pushing before leaving is mandatory.

-**Q5: What's the difference between reset --soft and --hard?**
+**Q6: What's the difference between reset --soft and --hard?**
 > A: `--soft` only undoes the commit while keeping changes. `--hard` undoes both commit and changes irreversibly.
 Generally `--soft` is safer.

 ---